Superior Drummer 3 vs EZdrummer 2 – Which One Should You Get?

 EZ2 and SD3: Crossgrading

 If that is you, there is no reason you can’t get both.
 Luckily, you can crossgrade from EZ2 to SD3 without abandoning any expansion packs or kits.
-We’ve to give props to Toontrack for make it easy to seamlessly port kits from EZ2 to SD3 (or vice versa, if need be).
+We’ve to give props to Toontrack for making it easy to seamlessly port kits from EZ2 to SD3 (or vice versa, if need be).
 You won’t be the first person to buy both of these VSTs and use them as per your needs.

 Pick EZdrummer 2 if your needs are basic and simple.
 You’ll find a lot of useable premixed grooves that will get the job done until you can ship your tracks to a real drummer.

-Drum plugins like Superior Drummer 3 and EZdrummer 2 two allow producers and musicians to create realistic and convincing grooves without the need of a physical drummer or drum kit.
+Drum plugins like Superior Drummer 3 and EZdrummer 2 two allow producers and musicians to create realistic and convincing grooves without the need for a physical drummer or drum kit.
 As technology advances, these virtual drums continue to surprise us with their realism and ability to mirror the nuances of real drummers.

-Both these We’ve articulated the key differences, features, and functionality to help you decipher which one fits your workflow.
+We’ve articulated the key differences, features, and functionality to help you decipher which one fits your workflow.
 I hope this article has helped you identify the right drum VST for your needs.

 Toontrack products have a rock-solid reputation among music producers.
 Over the last decade, they have repeatedly proven that they are committed to their users and constantly upgrading their libraries.
 If it serves your needs to a T, either one of these drum plugins is worth the investment.